message to sisters and brothers by different mothers

 That book is like a trusted friend to me, a “straight shooter” who “always told it like it was” in a manner that melded well with my god-given wiring and how, since childhood, my own eyes and ears have processed the world.

-In my American-Christian navel gazing egocentricity, I imagined myself saying in return, “Thanks!
-There must be some something to this whole thing after all.”
+Absorbed in my American-Christian navel gazing egocentricity, I imagined myself saying in return, “Thanks!
+There must be something to this whole thing after all.”

 As I’ve moved through the day, I am feeling lighter and am beginning to experience clarity.